Guinea-Bissau Christians praying together in a humble church, with an open Bible and soft daylight, reflecting faithful witness amid uncertainty.

 Recent Developments

-Guinea-Bissau’s post-coup transition, regional pressure, and planned elections shape how Christians can pray for the nation now.
+Guinea-Bissau’s post-coup transition, regional response, and planned elections give Christians clear reasons to pray for peace, lawful order, and protection for ordinary citizens.

 • February–September 2025 Dispute over the presidential mandate